Ph.D. Candidate (ABD)

-Fields: Public History, African American History, Modern U.S. History
+Fields: Public History, 19th Century African American History, 20th Century Black Freedom Struggle

-Faculty: Samuel Redman, Barbara Krauthamer, Traci Parker (Afro-American Studies), Martha Biondi (Northwestern University)
+Faculty: Traci Parker (Afro-American Studies), Barbara Krauthamer, James Smethurst (Afro-American Studies), Martha Biondi (Northwestern University)

 Education: B.A.
 History, University at Albany (2014); M.A.
 Public History, University at Albany (2015)

-My research interests include the social and cultural history of the modern United States, specifically sociopolitical activism, student power, and transformations to higher education during the 1960s and 1970s.
-My dissertation examines intersections of Black women’s activism in higher education during the Civil Rights and Black Power Movements.
-I also interrogate how spaces of higher education are utilized to advance ideals of Black intellectualism, resistance, identity, and self-determination.
+My research interests include the social and cultural history of the modern United States, including sociopolitical activism, student power, and transformations to higher education during the 1960s and 1970s.
+My dissertation examines intersections of Black women’s activism in spaces of higher learning during the Civil Rights and Black Power Movements.
+I also interrogate how higher education has been utilized to advance ideals of Black intellectualism, resistance, identity, and self-determination.

 Currently at UMass, I work as the Graduate Assistant for the Office of Inclusion and Engagement within the Graduate School.
 I also serve on the Status on Diversity Council, a Faculty Senate committee tasked with representing the needs of underrepresented populations on campus.
 I am also continuing my dissertation research through two fellowship programs: the W.E.B.
 Du Bois Graduate Student Fellowship, and the Research Enhancement and Leadership (REAL) Fellowship.